Game Information: Indianapolis Indians (8-4) at St. Paul Saints (5-8)

 • Discuss this story on the Triple-A East League message board...

-- Redbirds Launch Cookout Specialty Ticket for this Saturday - Memphis Redbirds

-- Blue Jays Sign Casey Lawrence to Minor League Deal - Buffalo Bisons
+- Twins Promote RHP Jonathan Cheshire to St. Paul - St. Paul Saints

-- Late Lead Slips Away in Loss at Iowa - Omaha Storm Chasers
+- Iowa Hits Five Homers in Win over Chasers - Omaha Storm Chasers

 - Game Information: Indianapolis Indians (8-4) at St. Paul Saints (5-8) - Indianapolis Indians